myhldh/VirtualCam/README.md

  **5. Section *'Manager'*** : Run the manager of virtual camera.(Like Task Manager)

- **6. Main window** : Press *'Preview'* to start/stop preview.
+ **6. Main window** : Press *'Preview'* to start/stop previewing.
 Press *'Start'* to start the virtual camera with the specific configuration and source.